Pamplona Solo Travel 1 Day Itinerary

 Pamplona’s crime rate is considered low and a safe city to walk alone during the day and night.

-I did not feel unsafe when in Pamplona for a day.
-I kept close to the city center day and night.
-My hotel was also in the city center.
+I did not feel unsafe when in Pamplona for a day as a solo female traveler.
+My hotel was also in the city center, and I basically kept to the city center day and night.
 As a general precaution as a solo female traveler, I make a point to stay away from secluded or unlit streets and alleys.

 Pamplona cathedral on solo travel itinerary